Bob Branstrom announces run for Grass Valley City Council

 “We need to diversify our local job base and be supportive of our young families and community elders.
 This means ensuring the safety of all our residents and visitors, and encouraging everyone to participate productively in our community.

-Branstrom’s career included six years in state government as a program analyst; 10 years in the banking industry as a Financial Analyst, Manager, and Asst.
-Vice President; and 10 years in the healthcare industry as a Senior Research Analyst.
-He is a supporter of many local non-profit groups and currently serves on the Board of Directors at Sierra Streams Institute.
+Branstrom’s career included six years in state government as a program analyst; 10 years in the banking industry as a financial analyst, manager, and assistant vice president; and 10 years in the health care industry as a senior research analyst.
+He is a supporter of many local nonprofit groups and currently serves on the Board of Directors at Sierra Streams Institute.
 He has volunteered with many groups, including the Nevada County Master Gardeners, Sierra Nevada Memorial Hospital, and the League of Women Voters of Western Nevada County.
 In 2018, he was one of a group honored by SYRCL as Volunteer of the Year for 2017.
-He has also served on both the Measure A (Library Sales Tax) and Measure B (High School Bond) Citizens’ Oversight Committees.
+He has also served on both the Measure A (library sales tax) and Measure B (high school bond) Citizens’ Oversight Committees.

 Support Local Journalism

 Bob is a graduate of both the Nevada County Citizens’ Academy and the Nevada County Community Leadership Institute programs.
-He holds a Bachelor of Arts degree in Economics from UC Berkeley, a Master of Science Degree in Agriculture Economics from UC Davis, and a Doctor of Philosophy Degree in Psychology from UC Berkeley.
+He holds a bachelor of arts degree in economics from UC Berkeley, a master’s of science degree in agriculture economics from UC Davis, and a doctor of philosophy degree in psychology from UC Berkeley.

 Support Local Journalism